sara-sabr/ITStrategy/_pages/en/strategy-target-solution-delivery-model.md

   <tr>
     <td rowspan="3"><b>Product Management</b></td>
     <td>Produce a team lending model</td>
-    <td>Engage with the Resource Centre to provide an alternative means to deploy resources to projects, one that favours dedicated multi-disciplinary small teams over individuals, as well as producing enabling teams responsible to accelerate other teams transition towards DevOps (see definition of “DevOps team” and the different types of teams)</td>
+    <td>Engage with the Resource Centre to provide an alternative means to deploy resources to projects, one that favours dedicated multidisciplinary small teams over individuals, as well as producing enabling teams responsible to accelerate other teams' transition towards DevOps (see definition of “DevOps team” and the different types of teams)</td>
     <td>
     <b><i>Resource Centre</i></b>
     </td>